Tax Roll and HB 909 Information

 - Vacant lots

-- Non-residential real property includes the following types of property, excluding any portions used as homestead.
+- Non-residential real property includes the following types of property, excluding any portions used as a homestead.

 - Commercial improved and vacant